-Work started on the four-volumes of This Old House - Victoria's Heritage Neighbourhoods in 1999.
+Work started on the four-volumes of This Old House - Victoria's HeritageNeigh-bourhoods in 1999.
 Completed in 2009, the series has received several heritage awards.
 Volumes 1-3 have been updated as they sold out.
-Over 8,2 copies of This Old House have been sold to date.
+Over 8,500 copies of This Old House (TOH) have been sold to date.
 Volume 4 sold out in 2022, and an update will not be available for several years.
+TOH1 and TOH4 are now being updated.